Class-Incremental Learning with Repetition: Empirical Evaluation

 \paragraph{Missing Class Accuracy Increases Over Time}

-In CI scenarios, a Naive strategy catastrophically forgets each class as soon as it starts learning on new classes.
-Surprisingly, we found that in CIR scenarios there is knowledge accumulation over time for all the classes.
+In CI streams, a Naive strategy catastrophically forgets each class as soon as it starts learning new classes.
+Surprisingly, we found that in CIR streams there is knowledge accumulation over time for all the classes.
 Figure \ref{fig:missing_cls} shows the accuracy of a single class over time, highlighting whether the class is present or not in the current experience.
-At the beginning of the stream missing classes are completely forgotten, which can be noticed by the instant drop of the accuracy to zero.
-However, over time the model accumulate knowledge and the training process stabilizes.
+At the beginning of the stream missing classes are completely forgotten, which can be noticed by the instant drop in the accuracy to zero.
+However, over time the model accumulates knowledge and the training process stabilizes.
 As a result, the accuracy of missing classes tends to increase over time, suggesting that the network becomes more resistant to forgetting.
-Notice that this is an example of continual learning property that is completely ignored when testing on CI scenarios.
+Notice that this is an example of continual learning property that is completely ignored when testing on CI streams.
 This finding prompts the question, \emph{"What is happening to allow knowledge accumulation even for Naive finetuning?"}.
-We investigate this question by analysing the model's accuracy over time and the properties of the learned model in the next experiments.
+We investigate this question by analyzing the model's accuracy over time and the properties of the learned model in the next experiments.

 \paragraph{Accuracy Gap Between Naive and Replay Decreases Over Time}